RahulSingal/rahulsingal.github.io/_blog/2024-07-23-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

 Welcome to my first blog post!
-This was published on {{ page.date }}.
+This was published on {{ page.date | date: "%B %d, %Y" }}.